-Caroline Linden earned a math degree from Harvard University before turning to writing fiction.
-Ten years, nine books, two Red Sox championships, and one dog later, she has never been happier with her decision.
+Caroline Linden was born a reader, not a writer.
+She earned a math degree from Harvard University and wrote computer software before turning to writing fiction.
+Ten years, twelve books, three Red Sox championships, and one dog later, she has never been happier with her decision.
+Her books have won the NEC Reader's Choice Beanpot Award, the Daphne du Maurier Award, and RWA's RITA Award.
+Since she never won any prizes in math, she takes this as a sign that her decision was also a smart one.

 The longer version